-2. STEP 2: Plan Your Chicken Coop
+Step 2: Plan Your Chicken Coop

-II.
-Prop Your Coop Up
+2. Prop Your Coop Up

-Elevation has many benefits.
 Build your coop at least 2-3 feet from the ground.
 Doing so will ensure that their feet will stay dry during the rainy season and it will also allow them to move freely.
 This set-up also adds protection from predators.

-III.
-Include a Perch Area
+3. Include a Perch Area